Seeing Wiggles without Seeing Wiggles: BAO Recovery in 21 cm Intensity Mapping with Deep Learning: Introduction

 Non-linear structure formation couples Fourier modes across scales, transferring information between scales and inducing correlations between modes.
 Consequently, it is, in principle, feasible to recover large-scale information from small-scale modes of any tracer of the matter field.
 As mentioned above, this is particularly relevant for the measurement of $21\,\mathrm{cm}$ signal.
 Motivated by this, a number of studies have explored whether information outside the foreground wedge can be used to recover contaminated large-scale modes in the $21\,\mathrm{cm}$ fields.
 These efforts either perform reconstructions directly at the field level or aim to infer relevant astrophysical parameters.
 A variety of approaches have been explored, including the use of neural networks, the extension of a Lagrangian bias model, a formalism based on the effective field theory (EFT) framework, and other effective heuristic techniques \cite{2019JCAP...11..023M,2021MNRAS.504.4716G,2022MNRAS.509.3852P,2024MNRAS.529.3684K, 2025MLS&T...6a5039S,2025JCAP...04..082L, 2025ApJ...983..166L,2025JCAP...11..082C,2025arXiv250813268Q}.

 In this paper, we constructed a deep learning model and applied it on simulation data to reconstruct the $21\,\mathrm{cm}$ brightness temperature fields from the modes-removed $21\,\mathrm{cm}$ tomographic data.
-In contrast to previous approaches, we train the network on simulations generated from a de-wiggled power spectrum and then apply it to data containing BAO features.
-Despite the absence of BAO information during training, the model successfully recovers the BAO wiggles, as manifested in the power spectrum of the reconstructed fields, indicating that it captures the underlying mode coupling of the density fields.
 One of the main potential drawbacks of most machine learning based reconstruction methods is that they are inherently data-driven, and their performance may critically depend on the quality and coverage of the training set.
 It is often unclear whether the model has genuinely learned the underlying physical processes of non-linear mode coupling or whether it is primarily interpolating within the limited parameter space spanned by the training set.
 As a result, the degree to which the reconstructed signals depend on the assumed training cosmologies remains an open question.
 Motivated by this concern, in this work we deliberately train our mode-recovery network using mock data of which the initial conditions are generated from a de-wiggled linear power spectrum.
 By completely removing the BAO-related Fourier modes from the training data, we design a controlled test to assess the extent to which the method is able to recover the BAO signal when applied to a realistic universe.
+When evaluated on fields that contain BAO features, the model successfully recovers the BAO wiggles, as seen in the power spectra of the recovered fields, suggesting that it captures aspects of the underlying mode coupling of the density fields.

 In Section \ref{sec:sim}, we detail the process of generating simulation data.
 In Section \ref{sec:nn}, we describe the neural network architecture and the training procedure applied in this work.
 In Section \ref{sec:result}, we present and discuss the results.
 We adopt the cosmological parameters from Planck 2018 \cite{2020A&A...641A...1P} as our fiducial model: the matter density $\Omega_{\rm m} = 0.309$, the baryon density $\Omega_{\rm b} = 0.049$, the Hubble constant $h = 0.6766$ and the amplitude of matter density fluctuations $\sigma_8 = 0.81$.